 Adichie, C.N.
 (2009).
 The danger of a single story.
 July 2009, TEDGlobal2009, Oxford.

 Bautista, Adrian.
 (2012).
 So where’s home?
-A firm about third culture kid identity.
+A film about third culture kid identity.
 Senior Thesis, Georgetown University.

-Lifeswap (produced in New Zealand, documenting differences between NZ and German cultural norms in a series of animated videos)
+Lifeswap (New Zealand) documents differences between NZ and German cultural norms in a series of animated videos.